-C. Material debt
+A. Material debt

-2.6 Why are we concerned about material debt?
+3.1 Why are we concerned about material debt?

-We are concerned about debt obligations that are incurred by the operating entity or other entity that rank before unitholders' entitlement to receive distributable cash.
+We are concerned about debt obligations that are incurred by the operating entity or other entity that rank before unitholders' entitlement to receive cash distributions.
 Although many non-income trust issuers have similar, or less conservative, capital structures, we are particularly concerned about the sensitivity of income trusts to cash flows.
 Specifically, we are concerned about reductions in distributions that might arise from increases in interest charges on floating-rate debt, a breach of financial covenants, a refinancing on less advantageous terms, or a failure to refinance.

-2.7 What disclosure do we expect about material debt?
+3.2 What disclosure do we expect about material debt?

-We expect the principal terms of the material debt to be included in the income trust's prospectus.
+We expect the principal terms of the material debt to be included in an income trust prospectus and in the income trust's Annual Information Form (AIF) filed under National Instrument 51-102 Continuous Disclosure Obligations, or its successor (NI 51-102).
 This would include the following information about the debt:

-- (a) the principal amount and the anticipated amount to be outstanding when the offering is closed, - (b) the term and interest rate (including whether the rate is fixed or floating), - (c) the term at which the debt is renewable, and the extent to which that term could have an impact on the ability to distribute cash, - (d) the priority of the debt relative to the securities of the operating entity held by the income trust,

-- (e) any security granted by the income trust to the lender over the operating entity's assets, and - (f) any other covenant(s) that could restrict the ability to distribute cash.
+- (a) the principal amount and the anticipated amount to be outstanding when the offering is closed, - (b) the term and interest rate (including whether the rate is fixed or floating), - (c) the terms on which the debt is renewable, and the extent to which those terms could have an impact on the ability to distribute cash, - (d) the priority of the debt relative to the securities of the operating entity held by the income trust, - (e) any security granted by the income trust to the lender over the operating entity's assets, and - (f) any other covenant(s) that could restrict the ability to distribute cash.

-2.8 Are agreements relating to the material debt considered to be material contracts of the income trust?
+3.3 Are agreements relating to the material debt considered to be material contracts of the income trust?

-We consider that in most cases, agreements relating to the material debt that have been negotiated with a lender other than the income trust, will be material contracts if terms of those agreements have a direct correlation with the anticipated cash distributions.
+We consider that in most cases, agreements relating to the material debt that have been negotiated with a lender other than the income trust, will be material contracts pursuant to Rule 41-501 and NI-51-102 (or their respective successors) if terms of those agreements have a direct correlation with the anticipated cash distributions.
 For example, distributions from the operating entity to the income trust may be restricted if the operating entity fails to maintain certain covenants under a credit agreement.
-If the agreement contains terms that have a direct correlation with the anticipated cash distributions, and will be entered into on or about closing, we expect it to be listed as a material contract in the prospectus.
-We also expect a copy of the material agreement to be filed on SEDAR upon its execution.
+If the agreement contains terms that have a direct correlation with the anticipated cash distributions, and will be entered into on or about closing, we expect it to be listed as a material contract in the prospectus and AIF.
+We also expect a copy of the material agreement and any amendments to be filed on SEDAR.

-2.9 Do we expect the income trust to include a separate risk factor about the material debt?
+3.4 Do we expect the income trust to include a separate risk factor about the material debt?

 Yes.
-We expect the income trust to include a separate risk factor about the material debt in the income trust's prospectus.
-We recommend that the risk factor include a discussion of the following points:
+We expect the income trust to include a separate risk factor about the material debt in the income trust's prospectus and AIF.
+A full and complete discussion of this risk factor would include the following:

-- (a) the need for the borrower to refinance the debt when the term of that debt expires, - (b) the potential negative impact on distributable cash if the debt is replaced by new debt that has less favourable terms, - (c) the impact on distributable cash if the borrower cannot refinance the debt, and - (d) the fact that distributions from the operating entity to the income trust may be restricted if the borrower fails to maintain certain covenants under the credit agreement (such as a failure to maintain certain customary financial ratios).
+(a) the need for the borrower to refinance the debt when the term of that debt expires,

+- (b) the potential negative impact on the ability of the issuer and/or its subsidiaries to make distributions if the debt is replaced by new debt that has less favourable terms. - (c) the impact on distributable cash if the borrower cannot refinance the debt, and - (d) the fact that the ability of the operating entity to make distributions, directly or indirectly, to the income trust may be restricted if the borrower fails to maintain certain covenants under the credit agreement (such as a failure to maintain certain customary financial ratios).

-D. Stability ratings
+B. Stability ratings

-2.10 What is a stability rating?
+3.5 What is a stability rating?